DreadedX/Z80/README.md

 	- [keyboard](https://git.mtgames.nl/z80/keyboard): Allows PS/2 keyboards to be used as an input device
 	- [twiboot](https://git.mtgames.nl/z80/twiboot): I2C bootloader for ATMega based chips

+- **hardware**: The schematic and PCB design files for the different components
+	- [library](https://git.mtgames.nl/z80/library): Common part that are shared between different schematics and PCB's.
+	- [memory](https://git.mtgames.nl/z80/memory): Board containing the computers memory.

 - **software**: The software that actually runs on the Z80 processor
 	- [cpm](https://git.mtgames.nl/z80/cpm): Source code for CP/M and the BIOS
 	- [crt](https://git.mtgames.nl/z80/crt): Custom C runtime implementation, not based on the standard